gut-space/svarog-station/README.md

 As of Feb 2021, the following features are working:

-- WiMo TA-1 antenna, SDR and RPi4 are working
+- WiMo TA-1 and QFH antennas, SDR and RPi4 are working
 - Automated reception and transmission decoding for NOAA-15, NOAA-18 and NOAA-19 satellites (APT)
 - Support for Meteor M2 transmissions (LRPT)
 - Transmissions are decoded and uploaded automatically to our content server (see https://svarog.space)